 - Enjoy the views from Lamberti Tower (for an entrance fee of 8€, you can climb 365 steps and see Verona from above; or you can take the lift up).

 Here are more detailed tips for the best things to do in Verona.

 The Best Western Hotel Firenze is a good choice if you are looking for a mid-range priced hotel.
 Located close to some major attractions in Verona, it is a good base.
 Find out more about the hotel and the rates here.

 If you want to stay in a hostel, you check out The Hostello – this hostel has good reviews and is budget-friendly.

 With four days in Lake Garda, you could spend it in the mountains and Malcesine.

 Another fun thing to do at Lake Garda is heading to Malcesine.
 If you have more time at Lake Garda, I suggest one full day for Malcesine and Mount Baldo.

 Malcesine is on the western shores of Lake Garda – easily reachable via boat from Riva del Garda or Limone.
 By the way, traveling by boat to Malcesine is also the most scenic way to arrive.

 The old town is as pretty as most other Lake Garda towns and villages.
-With its harbor, colorful old houses, and cobblestone streets, it is fun to just stroll for a while.
+It is fun to stroll with its harbor, colorful old houses, and cobblestone streets for a while.